mimiframework/Mimi.jl/docs/src/howto/howto_4.md

 In both of these cases, the parameter's values are stored of as an array (p1 is one dimensional, and p2 is two dimensional).
 But with respect to the model, they are considered "scalar" parameters, simply because they do not use any of the model's indices (namely 'time', or 'regions').

-## Updating an external parameter
+## Updating a model parameter

-When `set_param!` is called, it creates an external parameter by the name provided, and stores the provided scalar or array value.
+When `set_param!` is called, it creates a shared model parameter by the name provided, and stores the provided scalar or array value.
 It is possible to later change the value associated with that parameter name using the functions described below.

 ```julia
 update_param!(m, :ParameterName, newvalues)